-Central to restoring dignity for the elderly who are homeless or on the brink of homelessness is the building of a permanent home with the specialised care required.
+Central to restoring dignity for the elderly who are homeless or on the brink of homelessness is the building of a permanent home with specialised care required.

-Given the complex healthcare needs of this group in our community, innovation and best practice design of this aged-care home is vital.
+Given the complex healthcare needs of this group, innovation and best practice design in an aged-care home is vital.
 Both the design and the staff of this ground-breaking venture will foster a non-institutional and home-like environment for 42 residents of HammondCare Darlinghurst.
 Each of the four floors will be its own home, based around a domestic kitchen.
-Each floor and will be profiled according to the different care needs.
+Each floor will be carefully profiled according to the different care needs of the residents.

 The model of care for HammondCare Darlinghurst will draw on HammondCare’s expertise in residential aged care, dementia care and psycho-geriatric care.
 This is all within a framework that is personalised and maximises independence.

 Case and clinical care managers will oversee resident care, supported by a multi-skilled team of health professionals including nurses, GPs and allied health practitioners.
-Staff will be trained to provide care specifically for the needs of the elderly who have been homeless including trauma informed care, dementia and mental health care.
+Staff will be trained to provide care specifically for the needs of the elderly who have been homeless, including trauma informed care, dementia behaviours and mental health care.

-We will support residents’ care needs as they increase rather than sending them elsewhere – this will be home.
+We will support residents’ care needs as they increase rather than sending them elsewhere – this will be their permanent home.

-Today there is nothing like this in existence in Sydney.
+Today there is nothing like HammondCare Darlinghurst in Sydney.
 With the support of HammondCare’s compassionate supporters, we can provide a solution for generations to come.

 To keep up to date with our progress please click on Register Interest and we’ll keep you informed.

 People who are homeless have chosen this life.